What is the Anti-lock Braking System (ABS)?

-ABS continuously monitors the speed of each wheel and adjusts the brake pressure accordingly.
-When the system detects that one or more wheels are about to lock up, it modulates the brake pressure to prevent lockup.
-This process happens rapidly, often causing a pulsating sensation in the brake pedal.
-For a more comprehensive guide on maintaining and troubleshooting your vehicle, refer to our article on car maintenance basics.
+ABS works by continuously monitoring the speed of each wheel and adjusting the brake pressure accordingly.
+When the system detects that one or more wheels are about to lock up, it automatically modulates the brake pressure to prevent the lockup.
+This process happens rapidly, often resulting in a pulsating sensation in the brake pedal.

-• Wheel speed sensors: These sensors monitor the rotational speed of each wheel and send the information to the ABS control module.
+• Wheel speed sensors: These sensors monitor the rotational speed of each wheel and send this information to the ABS control module.

-• ABS control module: This is the system's " brain, " processing the wheel speed data and determining when to modulate the brake pressure.
+• ABS control module: This is the "brain" of the system, which processes the wheel speed data and determines when to modulate the brake pressure.

 • Hydraulic control unit: This component receives commands from the ABS control module and adjusts the brake pressure accordingly.

-• Brake lines and valves: These parts deliver the appropriate brake pressure to each wheel.
+• Brake lines and valves: These parts work together to deliver the appropriate amount of brake pressure to each wheel.

 Understanding the basics of the Anti-lock Braking System is crucial for diagnosing and fixing any issues that may arise.
 In the following sections, we will discuss the reasons behind an illuminated ABS light, how to diagnose the problem, and the steps to fix it.